 Yes, you can still apply, however we will require an interim transcript detailing all modules taken to date.
 If you are accepted, your offer of acceptance will be conditional upon successful completion of your degree and upon meeting the minimum grades set by the selection committee.
 If selected, your final official transcripts and/or certificates will need to be submitted.

-You will be required to take an English language test unless you are a national of a majority English-speaking country (as defined by UKVI), or have completed a degree in the following countries, a maximum of two years before the start of the GPISH programme: Antigua and Barbuda, Australia, Barbados, the Bahamas, Belize, Dominica, Grenada, Guyana, Republic of Ireland, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, the United Kingdom, and the United States of America.
+You will be required to take an English language test unless you are a national of a majority English-speaking country (as defined by UKVI), or have completed a degree on-campus in the following countries, a maximum of two years before the start of the GPISH programme: Antigua and Barbuda, Australia, Barbados, the Bahamas, Belize, Dominica, Grenada, Guyana, Republic of Ireland, Jamaica, New Zealand, St Kitts and Nevis, St Lucia, St Vincent and the Grenadines, Trinidad and Tobago, the United Kingdom, and the United States of America.

 Alternatively, applicants can submit scores from the following English language tests:

 Yes.
 The IIS will not accept or consider your application for GPISH unless you have provided an accepted certificate of English language proficiency prior to the deadline.